Enterprise-CMCS/macpro-mdct-qmr/README.md

 yarn install
 ```

-This environment file (**.env**) must be populated under `tests/cypress.env.json`, for details on that file refer to the [AWS](#setting-up-aws-credentials-locally) section.

 ### Running Cypress Tests

-To run the end-to-end `Cypress` tests:
+To run the end-to-end (E2E) `Cypress` tests:

 ```
 cd tests/
 yarn test
 ```

-The `Cypress` application will kick off, you can select a test and run it.
+The `Cypress` application will kick off, where you can find a list of all the available E2E tests.

+To run an invidiual Child Measure test, you first need to create these measures by running the `create_delete_child.spec.ts` test.

+Similarly, to run an individual Health Home Measure test, you first need to create these measures by running the `create_delete_healthhome.spec.ts` test.

 ### Running Unit Tests